CodeLabsProInc/AGI-GPT/README.md

 ## 🔧 Usage

-1. Run `autogpt` Python module in your terminal.
+1. Run `agigpt` Python module in your terminal.
   On linux or mac:
     ```bash
     # On Linux or Mac: